GabedeSousa/coodesh_code_challenge/README.md

 **How to use it?**

-We have two endpoints to be used by users with no need for authentication.

-Articles endpoint has CRUD functionalities.
+The application is consuming an external API (api.spaceflightnewsapi.net) and has currently two endpoints allowing users to make CRUD operations.

 **Building Application**